nottombrown/IceLightsAndMusic/README.md

 - [ ] LEDs along the exterior of the frame
 - [ ] LEDs throughout the interior
 - [ ] A sound system (with small speakers in the interior)
+- [ ] A generator that provides reliable power

 # Roadmap